notprashik/WorkProNet-Own-Project-Idea-/README.md

 Extras :
 - finding the right candidate for recuirters
-- joining community of different technology
+- joining community of different technologies
 - showcasing the projects

 Revenue Model :